Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 17- Filing Cabinet Smoker

-These free smoker plans will show you how to transform an old metal filing cabinet into a functional and efficient smoker for meat and fish.
+These free smoker plans will show you how to transform an old metal filing cabinet into a functional and efficient smoker for meat and fish like this one by instructables.

 Filing Cabinet Smoker